angelniebla/opportunistic-ble-mesh/README.md

 ## Introduction

-This project allows to perform different test beds to evaluate the performance of an opportunistic communications system (named as ORBALLO) based on the BLE Mesh standard with the following modifications in the original protocol.
+The code provided in this project allows for creating different testbeds to evaluate the performance of an Opportunistic Edge Computing (OEC) system based on Bluetooth 5 (specifically, on BLE Mesh) with the following modifications with respect to the original protocol:

 1. The friend node has been replaced by a distributed cache via libp2p.

-2. Is possible to use specific Bluetooth 5 modulations within the mesh communication.
+2. It is possible to use specific Bluetooth 5 modulations for mesh communications.

-Why this changes?
+Why thess changes?

-1. Currently the BLE Mesh protocol has a feature that allows a node (friend) to store the data of a low power node that is inactive for a certain period of time (LPN) when this node wakes up receives the data from the cache of the friend node.

-    This approach is intended for static nodes (sensors or actuators in a building for example) and when an LPN is not in range with the friend node that has stored its cache, the cache is lost.
+1. Currently, the BLE Mesh protocol has a feature that allows a node (called friend node) to store the data of a low-power node (LPN) that is inactive for a certain period of time.
+When this node wakes up, it receives the data from the cache memory of the friend node.
+This approach is intended for static nodes (for example, sensors or actuators in a building), so when an LPN is not within range of the friend node that has stored its cache, such a cache is lost.

-    In an opportunistic system the nodes will be in movement and therefore the cache must be distributed among the different nodes of the mesh, libp2p provides a solution to this problem.
+    In an opportunistic system the nodes will be in movement, therefore the cache must be distributed among the different nodes of the mesh.
+In this situation, libp2p provides a good solution.

-2. The BLE Mesh protocol uses Bluetooth 4.x standard so it does not officially support any Bluetooth 5 modulation in the transmission, however since the standard is open source it can be modified and with hardware that supports Bluetooth 5 it is possible to use these modulations to obtain certain benefits in the communication in specific scenarios, specifically Bluetooth 5 adds two major modulations, one for long range (Coded) and one for high bandwidth (2M).
+2. The BLE Mesh protocol uses the Bluetooth 4.x standard, so it does not officially support any Bluetooth 5 modulation for data transmission.
+However, since the standard is open source, it can be modified and, with hardware that supports Bluetooth 5, it is possible to make use of the Bluetooth 5 modulations to obtain certain benefits in specific scenarios.
+Specifically, Bluetooth 5 adds two major modulations: one for long range communications (LE Coded) and one for high bandwidth data exchanges (2M).

-When are these modulation changes relevant?
+When are these modulation changes useful?

-- Coded: for nodes located far away from each other or in harsh enviroments without intensive data transfer requirements
+- LE Coded: for nodes located far away from each other or in harsh environments that do not require intensive data transfers.

-- 2M: for nodes in close range with high bandwidth demand (transmission of video or photos for instance)
+- 2M: for nodes that communicate at short ranges and with high bandwidth demands (for instance, for transmitting video or photos).

 When is it counterproductive to use these modulations?

-- Coded: when there are many nodes in range or the transfer rates are high.
-It must be taken into account that for increasing the range the datarate is reduced to 125 kbps and the time on air of the frame increases by 8x and too much use of the channels would lead to a saturation of the communication.
+- LE Coded: when there are many nodes in range or when transfer rates need to be high.
+It must be taken into account that in order to increase the communications range, the data rate is reduced to 125 kbps and the time on air of the frame increases by 8x, so the wireless media is occupied more time, which can lead to its saturation.

-- 2M: when communications are unreliable or have high bit error rate, considering that for this modulation the sensitivity is reduced, also are not suitable for very small messages
+- 2M: when communications are unreliable or have a high bit error rate.
+It is important to consider that the use of this modulation reduces sensitivity and that it is not suitable for sending very small messages.

 ## Requirements

-The hardware has been coded using the Nordic Semiconductors SDK.
-At least 3 boards with an nrf5x based SoC that can be coded using this SDK are required, if you want to test a specific Bluetooth 5 modulation (not mandatory) the best option are boards based on the nrf52840 or nrf52833 microprocessors.
+The developed firmware has been implemented using the Nordic Semiconductors SDK.
+At least 3 boards with a nrf5x based SoC that can be programmed using the mentioned SDK are required.
+If you want to test a specific Bluetooth 5 modulation (not mandatory), the best option are boards based on the nrf52840 or nrf52833.

-Porting the libp2p code to an nrf5x based board is not a viable solution in the short term and since the mesh nodes working as relays need a continuous power supply, a Raspebrry Pi was used with one of the Bluetooth SoCs connected to the serial port, any ARM device with serial connection that can be programmed in golang is also valid.
+Since porting the libp2p code to an nrf5x based board is not a viable solution in the short term and because of the mesh nodes working as relays need a continuous power supply, a Raspberry Pi was used with one of the Bluetooth SoCs connected to its serial port (any ARM device with a serial connection that can be programmed in golang is also valid).

-In order to provisionate and configure nodes within the Mesh the best option is to use the nordic nRF Mesh [app](https://play.google.com/store/apps/details?id=no.nordicsemi.android.nrfmeshprovisioner&gl=US)
+In order to provision and to configure the nodes within the Mesh, the best option is to use the nordic nRF Mesh [app](https://play.google.com/store/apps/details?id=no.nordicsemi.android.nrfmeshprovisioner&gl=US)

+Useful links:

 - [Nordic SDK](https://www.nordicsemi.com/Products/Development-software/nrf5-sdk/download)
 - [SDK for Mesh](https://www.nordicsemi.com/Products/Development-software/nRF5-SDK-for-Mesh)